vidyagames998/vidyagames998.github.io/dw1/index.md

 * Head back to giromon, bait yellow numemon from top exit E, NE, W

 ### Nanimon
-Each place you visits increases how many items you can carry
+Each place you visit increases how many items you can carry
 * Return to these locations:
 * Speedy Dino Region, where Meteormon was
 * Ogre Fortress last room